delvendahl/miniML/README.md

 miniML can be run on a GPU to speed model inference.
 Either CUDA or tensorflow-metal are required for GPU use.
 Installation instructions for these requirements may depend on the specific hardware and OS and can be found online.

 ### ⏱ RUNNING MINIML

 First, a miniML *MiniTrace* object needs to be created containing 1d timeseries data.
 Currently, miniML supports direct loading from HEKA .dat files, Axon .abf files as well as HDF .h5 files.
-The *trace* object features discrete methods for loading from these file formats (e.g., **MiniTrace.from_h5_file()**).
+The *Trace* object features discrete methods for loading from these file formats (e.g., **MiniTrace.from_h5_file()**).
 Data in other file formats need to be imported as Python objects.

 Next, a miniML *EventDetection* object is initiated.
-Here, one needs to specify a miniML model file to use as well as the *trace* object to operate on.
+Here, one needs to specify a miniML model file to use as well as the *Trace* object to operate on.

 Finally, model inference can be run using the **detect_events()** method.
 This method will run miniML over the given data using the specified model.
 Runtime will depend on data length.